silnrsi/pysilfont/docs/technical.md

 # Developer's notes

-To cover items relevent to extending the library modules or adding new
+To cover items relevant to extending the library modules or adding new

 To be written